Ferrum College Chrysalis

 - Each submission must be accompanied by a very brief (2-3 lines) biography of the artist or author.
 The biography should include home town, major, and minor, as well as other main interests.
 Biographies of authors and artists whose work is chosen for the magazine will also be published in the magazine.

-- Authors and artists grant Chrysalis one-time publishing rights for the magazine and the web site.
+- Authors and artists grant Chrysalis one-time publishing rights for the magazine and the web site and in publicity.
 Then Chrysalis has no further right to republish the work without permission from the author or artist.
 The author retains the right to republish the work elsewhere.

 Please contact advisor Dr. Katherine Grimes (firstname.lastname@example.org) with questions.